KuhleTau/KuhleTau/README.md

   **Reflection (STAR Technique):**
   - **Situation:** I had to read through and interact with the slideshow presentation  that discussed Business Communication.
 I was required to complete all the activities in the slideshow and complete the exam at the end of the slideshow so that I could submit.
   - **Task:** I had to watch a slideshow presentation and also complete an exam at the end of of it, assessing the lessons I learned on professional email etiquette, preesentation skills and report writing.
   - **Action:** I studied and read through all the information in the slideshow and completed the exam at the end, which tested my understanding of what I learned.
   - **Result:** The presentation broadened my understanding of how to communicate professionally and effectively in a business environment.
-It also taught me the key diffrences between informal and formal communication.
+It also taught me the key differences between informal and formal communication.

 ## 2. Interview Skills
 ![Interview Skills ](https://github.com/KuhleTau/KuhleTau/blob/main/career-counselling/Interview%20Skills.png)